Backup guard Bell jailed for suspicion of DUI

 Just hours before his arrest, Bell -- acquired from Milwaukee in the Corey Maggette trade -- played six minutes in the Warriors' win over the Bucks, his lengthiest appearance since Dec.
 5. Bell was in uniform against Chicago.
 He declined to comment beyond the team's release.

-"I have been fully cooperative with law enforcement officials during this time," Bell said in a statement, "and look
+"I have been fully cooperative with law enforcement officials during this time," Bell said in a statement, "and look forward to a resolution to this matter."

 -- MARCUS THOMPSON II